Akuli/asda/asdar/README.md

 ## C Standard

-C99.
+C11.

 If you know that something works basically everywhere, you can use it in this project.
 For example, you can assume that:

 - `char` is 8 bits.
 - `intN_t` and `uintN_t` exist for `N` values 8, 16, 32 and 64.
-- `int`, `long` or some similar type is two's complement (but please check it at compile-time using the preprocessor as is done in `objects/int.c`).
 - Code like `int i; memset(&i, 0, sizeof(i));` sets `i` to zero.

+Use the C11 `static_assert` macro when appropriate.

 ## Code Style

 The coding style is Linux kernel style-ish.
 The "-ish" stands for two things:
 1. I'm not nit-picky; it's ok if you don't follow the style exactly.
 I will likely accept your code as it is without complaining about style.
-(I don't have many contributors yet, but I would like to have more people working on this with me.)
+   (I would like to have someone working on this with me.)
 2. Some things are done differently than in the kernel style:

     - Long lines are allowed.
 There is no limit.
 Break stuff to multiple lines